Cycling-Tour de France favourite Roglic says fit and ready to go

 Roglic, who won the Tour de l'Ain in stunning fashion when racing resumed following a four-month hiatus due to the COVID-19 crisis, was leading the Criterium du Dauphine until he crashed in the penultimate stage.

-His lack of recent training could play against him with a treacherous mountain stage as early as the second stage on Sunday.
+His fitness will be tested with a treacherous mountain stage as early as the second stage around Nice on Sunday.

+While much of the focus has been on Roglic, Dutchman Dumoulin will give the Jumbo-Visma team a two-pronged assault on the general classification.

+"Tom has made big steps, he's ready to be at his best here," Roglic said.
+"It's a lot nicer now to have such a strong guy in your team rather than an opponent and we'll try together to do the best we can."

 ((julien.pretot@thomsonreuters.com; +33149495370;))